Data Cart

 Description

-For sample adults in 2002, 2007, and 2012 who had ever seen a practitioner for acupuncture (ACUEV) and for sample children in 2007 and 2012, ACUYR reports whether the person had used acupuncture in the past 12 months.
-In 1999, information about acupuncture use in the past 12 months was collected from all sample adults.
+For sample adults age 18+ and sample children ages 4-17 in 2022, ACUYR reports whether the person had used acupuncture in the past 12 months.

 Definitions